Multi-Robot Coordination and Layout Design for Automated Warehousing: Experimental Evaluation

 \subsection{Experiment Setup}

 \Cref{tab:search-space} summarizes the experiment setup.
 Columns $2$-$6$ show the configurations related to the layouts.
 We use one map size for the home-location scenario and three map sizes for the workstation scenario (to show how our methods scale with the size of the maps).
-Notably, setup $4$ has the same storage area size as a commonly used human-designed layout in previous works~\cite{Li2020LifelongMP}, which is shown in \Cref{fig:front-fig:human}.
-The number of shelves $N_s$ shown in column $5$ is chosen to be the same as those in the human-designed layouts shown in \Cref{appen:human-layout} so that the optimized layouts have the same storage capacity as the human-designed layouts.
+Notably, setup $4$ has the same storage area size as a commonly used human-designed layout in previous works~\cite{Li2020LifelongMP}.
+The number of shelves $N_s$ shown in column $5$ is chosen to be the same as those in the human-designed layouts so that the optimized layouts have the same storage capacity as the human-designed layouts.

 Column $7$ shows the lifelong MAPF simulator with RHCR and DPP.
 Following design recommendation of previous work~\cite{Li2020LifelongMP}, we use PBS~\cite{MaAAAI19} as the MAPF solver with $w = 10$ and $h = 5$ in RHCR, and use prioritized planning~\cite{Erdmann1987PP} as the MAPF solver in DPP.
 Both of them use SIPP~\cite{PhillipsICRA11} as the single-agent solver.
 In the workstation scenario, the initial locations of the agents are uniformly chosen at random from non-shelf tiles, and the task assigner alternates every agent's goal location between a workstation and an endpoint, both chosen uniformly at random.
 In the home-location scenario, the initial locations of the agents are uniformly chosen at random from the home locations, and the task assigner assigns uniformly random goal locations from the endpoints.
 Since DPP can only work on well-formed layouts, we use it only for the home-location scenario.